Deonixlive/Control-Betaflight-Copter/README.md

 You should enable higher Baud rates for the used MSP Port in the ports section when using higher frequencies.
 We used 1'000'000.

 ### Running the python file
 __WARNING__: Before testing anything, at least screw the propellers off.
-Always test in a controlled enviroment and in a safe manner.
+Always test in a controlled environment and in a safe manner.

 To start controlling your Betaflight drone, follow the steps below:
 It is highly recommended that you confirm the telemetry before running TestCopter.py,